One of the tragic pages of Babyn Yar is the shooting by the Nazis of prisoners of war - sailors of the Pinsk flotilla in January 1942.

 During these winter days, the National Historical and Memorial Reserve "Babyn Yar" annually honours the memory of sailors who died in battle and were shot in Babyn Yar.
 The employees of the reserve hold lectures, exhibitions, visit memorable places.

 On February 24, 2021, the photo exhibition “Pinsk Military Flotilla in Defense of Kyiv 1941» was opened.
-On this day, Andriy Tkachuk, Olena Shepetyuk, Mykhailo Gutor, Volodymyr Kornelyuk and David Chubinashvili honoured the memory of sailor
+On this day, Andriy Tkachuk, Olena Shepetyuk, Mykhailo Gutor, Volodymyr Korneliuk and David Chubinashvili honoured the memory of sailor

 heroes by bowing to the graves of those who rest in the military and civilian cemeteries of the Lukyanov necropolis